2025 Jubilee: Events

-During the first two weeks of the jubilee, more than 545,000 pilgrims passed through the Holy Door of the St. Peter's Basilica in Rome.
-In the first month of the jubilee, this number exceeded 1.3 million pilgrims.
-More than 30 million pilgrims are expected to pass through during the year, according to the organisers of the jubilee, the Dicastery for Evangelisation.

-The year includes a number of subsidiary thematic jubilees: for example, the Jubilee of Artists and the World of Culture was held between 15 and 18 February, the Jubilee of the Missionaries of Mercy is from 28 to 30 March, and the Jubilee of Families, Children, Grandparents and the Elderly takes place from 30 May to 1 June.
+The year included a number of subsidiary thematic jubilees: for example, the Jubilee of Artists and the World of Culture was held between 15 and 18 February, the Jubilee of the Missionaries of Mercy is from 28 to 30 March, and the Jubilee of Families, Children, Grandparents and the Elderly takes place from 30 May to 1 June.
 During the Jubilee of Artists and the World of Culture, among others, producer Tim Burton, actress Monica Bellucci, designer Dante Ferretti, scenarist Abel Ferrara, writers Nadia Terranova and Luca Doninelli, and singers Gigi D'Alessio and Enrico Ruggeri registered for participation.
 It started with a general audience in St. Peter's Square, following international meeting "Sharing Hope – Horizons of Cultural Heritage" in Vatican Museums.
 The next day was opening of the Window Gallery – Conciliazione 5, located in Via della Conciliazione, and presentation of the "Yan Pei-Ming" project by Roman prisoners.

 The 2025 Jubilee was briefly interrupted following the death of Pope Francis on Easter Monday.
-On May 8, Pope Leo XIV was elected as his successor.
+On 8 May, Pope Leo XIV was elected as his successor.
 This marks the third time two popes have presided over a Jubilee, after those of 1390 (Urban VI and Boniface IX) and 1700 (Innocent XII and Clement XI).

 "World Meeting on Human Fraternity 2025" took place on the St. Peter's Square on 12 and 13 September, with concert of Andrea Bocelli, Pharrell Williams with the gospel choir Voices of Fire, and John Legend.